 EA also plays a valuable role in helping to mitigate technology risks, such as by tracking technology that is new to the company and offering impact analysis on emerging or new technology.

 For the COO, operational risk management is one of the critical areas needing attention in PMI.
-Operational leaders need to identify which processes are associated with risks, looking at organizational risk, judging resources and the organization’s capacity to deliver, and the effects of losing key personnel.
+Operational leaders need to identify which processes are associated with risks, look at organizational risk, judge resources and the organization’s capacity to deliver, and understand the potential effects of losing key personnel.
 EA supports this examination with organizational mapping.
 An effective organizational map highlights which key individuals are associated with process steps or are experts in certain areas.

 When it comes to due diligence, EA principles can provide essential contributions to the formation of a feasibility study and capability planning.
 EA highlights where growth and development are needed, providing the basis for a decision between organic growth or acquisition.
 The modeling capability of EA adds precision to the business case, showing the potential benefits, estimated costs, and time-to-benefit realization.